Welcome to Teaching!

 - Your employer, your colleagues, your students and their parents/guardians are entitled to your respect, loyalty and best professional service.
 The principles of equity, equality and inclusivity should also inform your practice

-- If employed by VEC or C&C sectors you are on probation for your first year.
+- If employed by ETB or C&C sectors you are on probation for your first year.
 If the school/centre management has any difficulty with the quality of your work, it is obliged to bring it to your attention and offer appropriate advice.
 If you are not advised of any difficulty you are entitled to assume that there is none and that you will be probated.

 Your Union – Teachers’ Union of Ireland